 Alternatively, the Arctis 7 features a high-quality detachable ClearCast microphone that reproduces studio-quality sound.
 With a frequency response range of 10 Hz- 10 kHz, this microphone delivers a variety of sound fields with minimal distortion.

 The Astro A50 delivers better microphone sound quality due to its customization option via the Astro Command Center.

 When buying a gaming headset, comfort is a crucial consideration.
-Since you are likely to wear them for several hours at a time, a comfortable pair of headsets guarantees their durability.
-Both the Astro A50 and Arctis 7 are relatively light gaming headphones that offer plenty of comfort.
+Since you are likely to wear them for several hours at a time, a comfortable pair of headsets guarantee their durability.
+Both the Astro A50 and Arctis 7 are relatively light gaming headphones that offer plenty of comforts.

 In particular, the Astro A50 comes with heavily padded earpieces with plenty of foam padding for a comfortable yet snug fit.
 Its unique design ensures its weight is equally dispersed over the entire unit, providing no discomfort or irritation, even after long hours of use.
 Despite its size and weight, the Astro A50 is quite comfortable due to the soft foam on the headband and ear cups.

 On the other hand, Arctis 7 is also a very elegant and comfortable gaming headset.
 It consists of an elastic band and large ear cups covered with breathable fabric for proper ventilation around your ears.
 As a result, the adjustable headband guarantees a perfect fit for most head sizes and shapes without applying any pressure points.

 The Arctis 7 is more comfortable than the Astro A50 due to its elastic band and large ear pads.

 Astro vs. Steelseries- A comparison review